With development, we believe the mindset of people is also changing. Gone are those days when the boys had an upper edge over their counterpart.

 15. What are the documents required at the time of the closure of the account?

-Similar to opening an account, closing an account also require certain necessary documents.
+Similar to opening an account, closing an account also requires certain necessary documents.
 Given below is the list of mandatory documents required:

 - An application form that must be submitted for closing the account.